swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 # Purpose

 * The main reason for this project was that I was given a few FRDM-KL25Z boards but I could not find a decent baseline that wasn't tied to a specific IDE like Code Warrior or the like.
 Being an embedded software engineer I desire to understand all aspects of how the code boots and the hardware gets configured, and most of those IDE based environments tend to hide portions of that process.
 GCC is my toolchain of choice, so I used [Andrew Payne's bare metal demo](http://github.com/payne92/bare-metal-arm) as a starting point and built my framework from there.
 * In the interest of knowing everything that is in the build and conserving ROM/RAM space, I chose not to include any sort of standard C-library.
 This code is specifically built with the "-nostdlib" option and any standard C functions that I needed were either built myself or found on-line.
 Note that I've found that even though the "-nostdlib" option is specified, the arm-none-eabi-gcc toolchain will pull in "newlib" (the standard C-library it's built to use) if you include any calls into it.
-This can be seen either by looking at the "frdm.asm" file, which the makefile creates, or just be observing a big jump in the "frdm.s19" file size.
+This can be seen either by looking at the "frdm.asm" file, which the makefile creates, or just by observing a big jump in the "frdm.s19" file size.
 * Finally, I wanted to play around with an RTOS I that was not familiar with, so I built on top of FreeRTOS.
 FreeRTOS has its own heap code, so this helped confirm my decision about not using a standard C-library.

 # Compiling